lsst-dm/dmtn-081/index.rst

 containers.
 Below provides instructions for use with Docker Swarm, which deploys containers over a group of multiple machines joined in a cluster.
-These instructions may need to be altered to deploy the containers in another environment (e.g., Kubernetes).
-Containers have been tested both on a single machine and on a cluster of machines running a Swarm.
+Containers have been tested, on a single machine, on an AWS cluster of machines running a Swarm, and on Kubernetes.
+For Kubernetes scripts and instructions specifically for deployment on the NCSA infrastructure, see the kubernetes directory in the `alert_stream` repo as of the merge of branch tickets/DM-14838.
+These scripts will need to be modified when running on other infrastructure.

 The Docker Swarm used for development was built via a Docker for AWS cloud, consisting of ten m4.4xlarge machines